Parks

 Shelter Reservations

 Graham Regional Park features one open-air picnic shelter.
 Reservations are recommended for the use of the picnic shelter for scheduled events.
 First come, first served if there is not a reservation.
-Park Shelter reservations are available Year Round beginning in 2023 (November – March available from 10:00am – 2:00pm only).
+Park Shelter reservations are available Year Round (November – March available from 10:00am – 2:00pm only).
 Includes a covered grill & electricity.
 (The shelter located by the playUNITED Inclusive Playground is first come, first served only.)

 Shelter Size: 27′ x 44′ = 79 capacity, seating for 36